 - Keep the planning process going by monitoring your results and reviewing and fine tuning things regularly.

-What you are aiming for here is to adopt a way of working that helps you manage your business successfully on a day-to-day basis over the long term.
+What you are aiming for here is to adopt a way of working that helps you manage your business successfully, day-to-day and over the long term.